Bangor University: Campuses and buildings

+College Road

 The university was originally based in an old coaching inn, the Penrhyn Arms Hotel, which housed its 58 students and its 12 teaching staff.
 In 1911 it moved to a much larger new building, which is now the old part of the Main Arts.
 This building, designed by Henry Hare, had its foundation stone laid by King Edward VII on 9 July 1907 and was formally opened by King George V in 1911.
 The iconic building, which occupies a highly visible position overlooking Bangor, gave the college its Welsh nickname Y Coleg ar y Bryn ("The College on the Hill").
-It included the large Prichard-Jones Hall, named after Sir John Prichard-Jones a local man who became a partner in the London department store Dickins & Jones and was a substantial benefactor of the building.
-The building became a Grade I-listed building in 1949.
+It included the large Prichard-Jones Hall, named after Sir John Prichard-Jones who was a substantial benefactor of the building.
+It became grade I-listed building in 1949.
 A modern extension, completing a quadrangle on the College Road side of the building, was completed in 1969, known as New Arts.
+In 1991, the Brigantia building was also built next to it in a similar, though contemporary, style.
+It now houses the medical, psychology, and sports science schools.

+Opposite Main Arts is Hen Goleg (English: Old College), historically home to the Normal College.
+It now houses the law department and, until development of a new premises in 2027, the business school.
+Around this is the Management Centre, a hotel that was formerly the halls for the college.